HeHeSheep/Turbo_TCG_codes/result_report_website/README.md

 If need to test, run service on NAS (or sth like local env).
 If really in use, put it on AWS / cloud service.

+Cookie is needed to recognize login user.
+Random URL may be used to direct to match_result_report_page.

 Step 1, design static FrontEnd Template.
 (Completed) Step 1.5, write .js file
 Step 2, setting Backend Env.